-This Council has dedicated Corporate Fraud Resources to address any issues arising across the spectrum of activity and actively seeks to identify fraudulent activity, and encourages a strong counter-fraud culture within the Authority.
+This council has dedicated corporate fraud resources to address any issues arising across the spectrum of activity and actively seeks to identify fraudulent activity, encouraging a strong counter-fraud culture within the authority.

-Through better prevention, effective deterrence, improving detection, working for you to -
+Through better prevention, effective deterrence and improving detection, work for you to P.R.O.T.E.C.T.

 - Trained professional staff